olefriis/simplepvr-backend-ruby/README.md

 First of all, you need a computer and an HDHomeRun tuner box.
 On your computer, you need to have the "hdhomerun_config" tool on the path.

-You need Ruby 1.9.2 or newer (1.9.0 or newer is probably enough).
+You need Ruby 2.0.0 or newer.
+When that's in place, simply run this from the command line:

         gem install simple_pvr

 It might not always be completely straightforward... simple_pvr uses DataMapper, which in turn relies on bcrypt-ruby, which compiles some native stuff.
 So on MacOS, you need to install XCode and its command-line utilities, or get "make" in some other way.
 On Linux, it should just work.
-Don't know about Windows.
+There's no Windows support.

 If you'd like thumbnails for the recorded shows and ability to transcode recordings to WebM (so you can view them directly in your browser), you need FFMPEG on the command-line.
 Install it using MacPorts, Homebrew,